JozzefBar/UMINT---AI/README.md

 		Deep Learning Toolbox
 		Fuzzy Logic Toolbox
 		Optimization Toolbox

+3. Download opational Toolboxe *(for better workspace)*

+   		New Desktop for MATLAB Tech Preview

-4. Clone this repository.
+5. Clone this repository.
-5. Open Matlab, navigate to the directory where this repository is stored.
+6. Open Matlab, navigate to the directory where this repository is stored.

 ## Usage ⚙️